aleena-jose/bharatsim-tutorial/source/frameworkbasics.rst

 .. hint:: In case you want your outputs generated *after* the simulation is completed, you can place the above 4 lines of code inside ``simulation.onCompleteSimulation``.

+You can see a more in-depth example of this in :ref:`Outputting the age-stratified number of people per place`.

 Output at every time step
 _________________________